anna-neufeld/countsplit/README.md

 The motivation for this method is described in Neufeld et al., 2022 [add link to preprint](XXXXXXX) in the context of inference after latent variable estimation for single cell RNA sequencing data.

-The tutorials on this website are a work in progress, and will continue to be updated over the next few weeks.

 How can I get countsplit?
 -----